The Sweet Spots of Virgin Australia’s Velocity Frequent Flyer Program The Sweet Spots of Virgin Australia’s Velocity Frequent Flyer Program

 Quick flights across North America on United

-If you're looking for another way to travel domestically in the United States on points and miles, we've got another angle for you to book those flights.
+If you're looking to travel domestically in the United States on points and miles, we've got another angle for you to book those flights.
 Virgin Australia offers some compelling award fares for domestic travel on its partner, United Airlines.
 Rates depend on how far you're flying.
+Virgin Australia has an award chart that makes it easy to see how many points you'll need for a given flight.

-For flights under 600 miles, you can expect to redeem 7,800 points for one-way economy tickets and 15,500 points for one-way domestic first class.
-For inspiration, here are a few routes that fall into this distance category:
+For flights under 600 miles, you can expect to redeem 8,500 points for one-way economy tickets and 16,500 points for one-way domestic first class.
+For inspiration, here are a few routes that fall into this distance category

 Credit: Virgin Australia